MubtasimSajid/DX-Tennis/README.md

 # DX Tennis
 DXT, short for DX Tennis, is a simple 2-player single-device game.
-The idea was to fuse the two simple, yet vastly popular computer games together: DX-Ball &amp; Ping Pong.
+The idea was to fuse the two simple, yet vastly popular computer games: DX-Ball &amp; Ping Pong.
 It was created as our project submission for Structured Programming - 2 lab of the 2nd semester of the CSE-'27 batch of IUT by the team of [Mubtasim Sajid Ahmed](https://github.com/MubtasimSajid), [AKM Ishmam Tahmid](https://github.com/ishmam259), [Mahmudul Hasan Sakib](https://github.com/beiged231) &amp; [Obaidullah](https://github.com/Obaidullah-star).
 The language used was C & the graphics were rendered using the iGraphics library, which enables developing GUI in C/C++.
 Sprites drawn with pixel art were sprinkled all around to give the game a playful aesthetic identity.

 ## Gameplay
 Two players control two paddles, one using the keyboard and the other using the mouse.
 W & S are pressed to move the left bat up or down, respectively & the left & right mouse down do the same for the player to the right.
 Each player is given a set of bricks to protect.
 The player to first destroy their opponent's wall fully wins.